jwu13/CHNS/README.md

 #> # … with 88,156 more rows
 ```

-## Example 2: Get Number of Children a women has up to an inputted year.
+-   Example 2: Calculate Number of Children a Women has

+This is an example for `num_of_children()` that returns a data frame
+with number of child births, number of child deaths, and number of total
+children of women included in the dataset up to the input year.

 ``` r
 num_of_children(year = 2006)